jgrassler/talks/monasca-onboarding/README.md

-# Magnum Debugging 101
+# Monasca - Project Onboarding

-This repository contains the *Monasca onboarding* presentation.
+This repository contains the *Monasca - Project Onboarding* presentation.

 It is built using [odpdown](https://github.com/thorstenb/odpdown).
 You can rebuild them by running `make`.
 Building requires `make`, `pandoc`, `odpdown`,